-A range of free tools and resources, to help organisations attract people from diverse backgrounds to volunteer in their programs, is available by the visiting the sa.gov.au website.
+A range of free tools and resources, to help organisations attract people from diverse backgrounds to volunteer in their programs, are available below.

 Further information and useful links

 - Training Manual - Recruiting and Supporting Volunteers from Diverse Cultural and Language Backgrounds - As part of the Commonwealth's CALD Implementation Project, the State Volunteer Centres assisted the Australian Multicultural Foundation, Judith Miralles & Associates, and Volunteering Australia with developing this Training Program and Manual to help not-for-profits with recruiting and supporting volunteers from CALD backgrounds.

 - Involving volunteers from culturally and linguistically diverse backgrounds - information sheet about the many benefits of having a diverse volunteer program, as well as tips and advice for managers on how to engage and involve volunteers from CALD backgrounds.

 - An overview of South Australia's multicultural population – Multicultural SA has prepared this overview of South Australia's multicultural population using the 2011 Census results.